NorthBei/cryptoinform/README.md

 Getting rid of people swamped with tons of chores, making everyones’ life could be more convenient and be focus on more valuable things.
 將瑣碎的小事撿起，讓每個人能夠更專注在更有價值的事物

-### Introduction

-CryptoInform is a powerful platform designed to keep you informed about valuable crypto investment opportunities.
-Say goodbye to missing out on lucrative ICOs, IDOs, IEOs, and airdrops, as our platform delivers continuous notifications directly to your Telegram.

-Getting started is quick and effortless.
-In just 3 minutes, you can begin receiving essential notifications that can help you seize profitable investments.

 #### Here's how it works:
 <img width="1129" alt="image" src="https://github.com/NorthBei/cryptoinform/assets/15665709/f5c73ca6-c8be-44bf-869f-a2183ccc4b5d">